patrykcieslak/stonefish/docs/environment.rst

+.. _environment:

 ===========
 Environment
 ===========

-The description of a simulation scenario starts with the definition of the environment to be simulated.
+The description of a simulation world starts with the definition of the environment to be simulated.
 The *Stonefish* library is prepared to be used as a general robot simulator, which implements crucial elements for marine robotics.
 The standard simulation medium is air, which can be used for the ground and flying robots (preliminary support).
 If the user is interested in simulating marine robots, a virtual ocean has to be enabled.
 Next, the world can be filled with static rigid bodies, which may include terrain and structures fixed to the world frame.
 If some parts of the environment are considered dynamic, they have to be created as dynamic bodies or robots, described in the subsequent parts of the documentation.

-The parameters of the environment are specified between ``<environment> ... </environment>``, and they include position of the world frame origin, position of the sun in the sky and the ocean definitions explained in the next section:
+The parameters of the environment are specified between ``<environment> ... </environment>``, inside the root node of the XML file, and they include position of the world frame origin, position of the sun in the sky and the ocean definitions explained in the next section:

 .. code-block:: xml